 19 articles found

-Read MoreBuyers should choose domains that are easy to spell, short, and aligned with their brand identity.
+Read MoreBuyers should choose domains that are easy to spell, short, and clearly aligned with their brand identity.
+A strong domain name is memorable, easy to pronounce, and simple to type, …

 Read MoreVerification, escrow, and controlled communication help prevent scams and unauthorized domain sales.